Teacher's Pet (1958 film): Plot

 College journalism instructor Erica Stone asks Chronicle City Editor James Gannon to be a guest lecturer for her night school class.
-Due to his strong opinions against women reporters, that journalism is best learned on the job, and that higher education is a waste of time, Jim turns down the invitation via a nasty letter to Erica.
+Due to his strong opinions against female reporters, that journalism is best learned on the job, and that higher education is a waste of time, Jim turns down the invitation via a nasty letter to Erica.
 His managing editor, however, orders Jim to accept the assignment.
 Taking a seat at the back of class, Jim endures Erica reading his letter aloud, mocking him as old-fashioned and irascible.
 He is not recognized.

 Offended, Jim decides to join the class as a student, posing as wallpaper salesman "Jim Gallagher", to show up Erica's "dilettante" opinions and methods.
 When he returns after registering, Jim insists he can catch up on the class assignment, dismissively adding that newspaper writing doesn't look so hard.
 Skeptical, Erica gives him a fact sheet on a story and tells him to produce a 250-word account.
 When Jim hands her his 150-word story in 5 minutes, Erica decides to humble him by reading his paper to the class, certain it cannot be good.
 To her astonishment, he has turned a list of facts about a thug who shot a grocery store owner into a compelling, yet concise, short story.
 Erica becomes intrigued by this older man, who claims he has no training and yet has exceptional ability.
 Believing that the class pace will slow his progress, Erica offers to tutor Jim outside of class in the evenings.
 Meanwhile, she encourages him to develop a "think piece" of 2,000 words on the social factors and conditions that led to the killing.
 This is the type of article Jim considers a waste of space, but he assigns his homework to a reporter on his staff who embodies what he disdains, a Phi Beta Kappa graduate.

 Clark Gable plays Jim Gannon, who disdains college-educated journalists yet carries out a ruse initially to expose―and later to romance—a journalism instructor.

 Doris Day plays journalism instructor Erica Stone, who believes Jim Gannon is talented student Jim Gallagher.

 Gig Young plays psychologist Dr. Hugo Pine, know-it-all who helps straighten out the mess.

 Mamie Van Doren plays Peggy DeFore, Jim Gannon's night club singer girlfriend who does a burlesque rendition of "The Girl Who Invented Rock and Roll".